OldPineapple/Design_Principles_and_Methods/README.md

 # Design Principles and Methods
-This is for course ECSE211.
+This is for course ECSE211, building robot using LEGO LEJOS EV3.